marcelo-s/akka-framework-test/README.md

 This will deploy all the services defined in the docker-compose.yml file.

-The required images are located on the public Docker Hub, so it can be downloaded directly from any node.
+The required images must be available in a public Docker Hub, so that they can be downloaded directly from any node.

 The hostnames and ports of the nodes are being set as environment variables on the docker-compose.yml file.
-Then on the application.conf these variables are obtained using the HOCON syntax and being replaced in the corresponding places.
+Then, on the application.conf, these variables are obtained using the HOCON syntax and being replaced in the corresponding places.

 To see the deployed stack, type the following command the manager node: